The Cars In The Fast And The Furious: Tokyo Drift

 dk takashi nissan 350z

-The car eventually ends in the movie when D.K. races Sean down Suicide Mountain to decide who stays in Tokyo.
-In a typically suspenseful F&F race, D.K. is in the lead before he takes the Z33 over a cliff edge, landing on the car’s roof.
+Eventually, the Fairlady Z’s fate is decided in the movie when DK races Sean down Suicide Mountain to determine who stays in Tokyo.
+In a typically suspenseful F&F race, DK is in the lead before he takes the Z33 over a cliff edge, landing on its roof.

-It’s easy to see how they got through eleven of them!
+It’s easy to see how they got through eleven of them throughout the filming!

 Modifications

-For the engine, they opted to keep the VQ35DE, but it includes a twin-turbocharger kit from Australian tuners APS, with Magnaflow providing the twin-exhaust setup.
-This was rumored to provide around 460 horsepower at the wheels.
+They opted to keep the original VQ35DE engine, but it’s paired with a twin-turbocharger kit from Australian tuners APS, with Magnaflow providing the twin-exhaust setup.
+This was rumored to deliver around 460 horsepower at the wheels.

 RS*R lowering springs improved the stance, removing the gap between the car and the VeilSide Andrew Evolution Vs wheels.
 These were 19 x 9 fronts and dishy 19 x 11 rears with Toyo Proxes TR1R 245/35ZR19 and 285/30ZR19 tires.